Trinity Western University welcomes a safe return to face-to-face learning

 We remain committed to supporting our students, faculty, and staff through this process, and will continue to reach out to them directly with further information and guidance.
 We are grateful for the support of our community, as together, we look forward to continuing to provide an excellent, life-transforming Christian education for the students at TWU.

 TWU Institutional Safety Plan

 Fraser Health is offering drop-in COVID-19 vaccine clinics at our Langley campus on September 3, 6, 10, 15, & 21.
 Please visit our COVID-19 Vaccine resource page for all the details.

 If you are seeking additional guidance or information on COVID-19 immunizations, please visit our COVID-19 Vaccine resource page where you will find resources from the B.C.
 Center for Disease Control, B.C.
 Public Health and many other Frequently Asked Questions.

-We are encouraged that international students who have not been vaccinated will have access to the BC immunization program for first and/or second doses of COVID-19 vaccine once in British Columbia.
+International students who have not been vaccinated have access to the BC immunization program upon arrival in British Columbia.

 You can review TWU's official position on the COVID-19 vaccine here.

 TWU is preparing for the majority of courses to be delivered face-to-face this fall.
 Exceptions are those designated as online (OL) courses and a limited number of other courses that will be identified later this summer.